Amazon Has Renewed Their Upcoming ‘Lord Of The Rings’ TV Series For Season 2

 Amazon Studios has officially renewed its high-profile Lord of the Rings television show for a second season before the series has even premiered, Deadline reports.
 At present, the television series is preparing to enter pre-production on location for its highly-anticipated first season.
-The Inquisitr previously reported that the fantasy series would shoot in New Zealand.
+The Inquisitr previously reported that the fantasy series will shoot in New Zealand.

 However, in light of the early renewal, fans may have to wait a little longer for an official premiere date.

-To accommodate more planning time for their writers, Deadline states that Amazon will put the series’ production on a 4.5 month-long hiatus after the first two episodes have completed filming.
-The studio wants to ensure that there are no conflicts in storylines between the direction of season one and two by allowing the writers to re-group early in production.
+To accommodate more planning time for their writers, Deadline states that Amazon will put the series’ production on a 4.5-month-long hiatus after the first two episodes have completed filming.
+The studio wants to ensure that there are no conflicts in storylines between the direction of Season 1 and 2 by allowing the writers to re-group early in production.

 Nothing about this is out of the ordinary, or a sign that fans should worry.
 Since the series received a straight-to-series order, it will skip the traditional pilot approval process.
 Instead, the first two episodes will be used to evaluate the series and decide what needs improvement.
 Deadline claims that director Peter Jackson also used this tactic while making the film series.